nabelekt/HealthKit_data_convert/README.md

 ### Usage

 The first step is to obtain your HealthKit data from your iPhone.
-To do this:
+To do this (as of iOS 12):
 1. Launch the Health app.

 2. Tap the icon in the top right corner: